 RAM works as a fast bridge between your computer’s CPU or processor and its hard disks, where all the data you save is stored long-term.
 Doing so allows the processor to access this information much faster than it might otherwise.
 This is what makes it so vital to your machine’s overall performance.

 Many factors go into determining how effectively the installed RAM on your computer raises its performance.
-As we’ll see, the number of RAM sticks is among many other variables you need to consider in arriving at the best setup.
+As we’ll see, the number of sticks is among many other variables you need to consider in arriving at the best setup.

-While the amount of RAM you install is not the only factor to consider in deciding how much RAM you need on your computer, it is significant.
+While the amount of RAM you install is not the only factor to consider in deciding how much you need on your computer, it is significant.
 So much so that many processing-intensive applications come with a recommended minimum installed RAM capacity.

 Many heavy applications will not load without the necessary RAM capacity installed.
 Others may frequently freeze or crash.
-That’s why RAM capacity is still the headline number manufacturers use to push their products.
+That’s why capacity is still the headline number manufacturers use to push their products.

 Generally speaking, the more RAM, the better.
-Of course, more RAM is expensive, so you’ll want to get only as much as you need, with a little headroom.
-Besides, you can always add more RAM when you need it.
+Of course, more is expensive, so you’ll want to get only as much as you need, with a little headroom.
+Besides, you can always add more when you need it.

 A RAM module rated at 3,200 MHz is announcing that it can perform 3.2 billion read-write cycles per second.

 Additionally, manufacturers offer various models at different price points.
-So, performance can vary even with RAM modules of the same generation manufactured by the same producer.
-As with RAM capacity, RAM speeds aren’t the only important factor in comparing models.
+So, performance can vary even with modules of the same generation manufactured by the same producer.
+As with RAM capacity, speeds aren’t the only important factor in comparing models.

 In the next few sections, we’ll see how timing, channel configurations, your computer’s other components, and the applications you most commonly use play a part in determining the effectiveness of the RAM you’ve installed.

-While RAM speed and timing might seem closely related, they differ in crucial areas.
+While speed and timing might seem closely related, they differ in crucial areas.
 The two also interact in interesting ways to deliver overall RAM performance.

 Some applications may be much more dependent on lower latency than others.
 For instance, streaming at higher frame rates demands lower latency.
-Although, many such tasks are now being handed off to other components of your computer, such as its graphics card.
+However, many such tasks are now being handed off to other components of your computer, such as its graphics card.

 So, while lower latency is always better, how low you need it to be (and its absolute minimum) will depend on other factors, such as the applications you use and the specifications of other components in your machine.